Code-Institute-Submissions/NNicoleJackson89-pp3-hangman/README.md

 The users goal is to guess the correct word before the game ends, this is displayed with a complete hangman stick figure as well as a message to notify the user that he/she has lost the game.

+### Color Palette

+- The logo and the rules displays as purple
+- Error messages display in red to highlight a problem to the user
+- Correct guess notifications are displayed in green
+- Incorrect guess notifications are displayed in yellow

 ### User Stories

 #### As a first time visitor I want to: